TerranMechworks/mech3ax/README.md

 ### MechWarrior 3

 Various versions of the MechWarror 3 base game have been tested (including US versions 1.0/1.1/1.2/Gold Edition, German version 1.0, each with and without the 1.2 patch).
 If you are in possession of any other versions, especially the French versions, please get in touch!

-The expansion, Pirate's Moon, has limited support (see below).
+However, for simplicity, the only version guaranteed to work is v1.2.

-The conversions are binary-accurate, so converting from a `*.zbd` file and then back to a `*.zbd` file produces the same file.
+The conversions are binary-accurate.
+So converting from a `*.zbd` file and then back to a `*.zbd` file produces the same file.

 - Sound archives (`sounds*.zbd`) containing sound effects to ZIP archives of WAV files - note the background music is streamed from the CD and never installed
 - Interpreter scripts (`interp.zbd`) to a JSON file - these small, interpreted scripts drive which files the engine loads